S-IRCLE

 Vietnam

 The Vietnamese biogas sector is characterized by high hydrogen sulfide (H2S) concentrations in the biogas, leading to health impacts and inefficient gas usage due to corrosion.
-The S-IRCLE project aims to meet the demand for efficient, effective, and durable biogas filters with a smart and reusable small adsorber.
+The S-IRCLE project aimed to meet the demand for efficient, effective, and durable biogas filters with a smart and reusable small adsorber.
 Compared to short-lived existing Systems, the small adsorber should be able to automatically regenerate the filter material during operation to filter more sulfur.
 After use, the charged filter material is then to be used as sulfur fertilizer.

-determine recyclability will be incorporated into material flow analyses of small biogas plants with small adsorbers as well as reference systems.
-Based on these analyses, the environmental impacts of the S-IRCLE approach will be quantified and evaluated.
+Data from the small adsorber field trials, the plant trials, the survey on the Vietnamese waste disposal and recycling system, and a tool to determine recyclability were incorporated into material flow analyses of small biogas plants with small adsorbers as well as reference systems.
+Based on these analyses, the environmental impacts of the S-IRCLE approach were quantified and evaluated.

 Contact